kiarafbickers/getbitcoinclarity.com/_posts/2020-05-16-bitcoin-public-private-keys.md

 ## What is the difference between private and public keys?

 People can over-complicate explanations by trying to explain digital signatures, signing transactions, and wallet import formats.
-But the truth is most users don't need any of this detail to understand the basics of how keys work in Bitcoin.
+But the truth is most users don’t need any of this detail to understand the basics of how keys work in Bitcoin.

 **You can think of public-key cryptography as a lock, but with two keys instead of one:**

 <img src="/assets/img/blog/01-bitcoin-keys/bitcoin-privatekey-publickey-lock.png" alt="bitcoin private key public key bitcoin clarity" class="center" width="90%">

 A **bitcoin private key** is simply a large (256 bits) secret number that ***allows bitcoin to be unlocked and sent***.
 This key authorizes the bitcoin transaction.
-It’s called a private key because it’s meant to be kept private and not shown to other people.
+It’s called a private key because it is meant to be kept private and not shown to other people.

 A **bitcoin public key** is another large number but ***allows bitcoin to be locked and received***.
 A bitcoin address is a hashed smaller version of the private key.
-It’s called a public key because it’s meant to be shared publicly and enables you to receive funds.
+It’s called a public key because it is meant to be shared publicly and enables you to receive funds.

 Although you don’t need to understand cryptomagic to believe that it works, sometimes understanding the *how* is the key to being able to trust it.